rule

 Text 2

-O King, you, thinking 'I am going to die', must give up this animalistic mentality; you were not born in the past, nor are you nonexistent today, nor will you, like the body is, be destroyed [see also B.G.
+O King, you who think 'I am going to die', must give up this animalistic mentality; contrary to the body that didn't exist before and shall perish again you never took your birth nor will you ever be destroyed [see also B.G.
 2: 12 & 2: 20].
+(Vedabase)

 Text 3